zhuyuhua-Dasiy/learngit/readme.txt

-git is a distributed versin control system. git is free software
+git is a distributed versin control system. git is a free software

-git is a disturbed version control system. git is free software disturbed under the GPL.
+git is a disturbed version control system. git is a free software disturbed under the GPL.

-git is a distributef verdion control system. git is free software distributed under the Gable index called stage.PL. git has a mutable index called stage. git tracks changes.
+git is a distributef verdion control system. git is a free software distributed under the Gable index called stage.PL. git has a mutable index called stage. git tracks changes.